Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Methods

-All measurements were performed at the air-liquid interface.
-For neutron reflectometry measurements, a temperature-controlled PTFE Langmuir trough equipped with a single PTFE movable barrier (Kibron, Finland) was used as sample environment.
+\textbf{Monolayer preparation and compression.} All measurements were performed at the air-liquid interface using a temperature-controlled PTFE Langmuir trough (Kibron, Finland) as sample environment.
 Surface pressure $\pi$ was measured and monitored continuously using paper Wilhelmy plates.
-By moving the PTFE barrier, the trough area could be varied from 160~cm$^2$ to 70~cm$^2$, being the smaller value defined by instrumental constraints such as the footprint of the neutron beam and the presence of the pressure sensor.
+The trough was equipped with a single PTFE movable barrier that slides, in contact with the top of the liquid phase, parallel to the walls of the trough.
+By its movement, the area onto which monolayers were deposited could be varied from 160~cm$^2$ to 70~cm$^2$, being the smaller value defined by instrumental constraints such as the footprint of the neutron beam and the presence of the pressure sensor.
+In all experiments, surface compression was unidirectional, aligned with the movement of the barrier.
+The rate of compression was consistently set at $\simeq 6.5$ cm$^{2}$min$^{-1}$ for all samples, ensuring a gradual and uniform compression process.
+This slow compression rate guarantees that the samples were probed under equilibrium conditions \cite{Sco19, Boc21, Boc22}.
 Before and between measurements on different samples, the trough was cleaned and a fresh interface created.
 The liquid phase consisted of a mixture of MilliQ-grade H$_2$O and D$_2$O (91.9:8.1, v/v), known as air contrast matched water (ACMW), which has a scattering length of zero (equal to that of air) and provides no contribution to the specular reflectivity \cite{Ca18}.
 Using this approach, reflectivity originated only by the microgel particles localised at the interface.
 Microgels dissolved at a concentration of 1~mg~mL$^{-1}$ in deuterated chloroform were spread drop-wise at the air-water interface with a Hamilton syringe.
 The Langmuir monolayer was then compressed to the desired surface pressure and reflectivity was measured.
 The measured surface pressure ranged from 1 to 30~mN~m$^{-1}$, but the entire interval could not be probed by a single compression.
 Therefore, different initial amounts of the microgel solutions were spread onto fresh interfaces to reach all measurement points.
-The temperature was set to T~=~20~$\pm$~0.5~$^\circ$C. Compression isotherms (Fig.~S1) were measured to probe the mechanical response of the monolayers.
-From the $\pi-A$ curves (being $A$ the area normalised by the amount of microgel), the surface compression modulus $C_s^{-1}$ (also called surface Gibbs elasticity) was calculated as \cite{Dav63}
+The temperature was set to T~=~20~$\pm$~0.5~$^\circ$C. Quasi-static compression isotherms (Fig.~S1, ESI\dag) were measured to probe the mechanical response of the monolayers.
+From the $\pi-A$ curves (being $A$ the area normalised by the amount of microgel), the compression elastic modulus of the surface, $\varepsilon$, was calculated as \cite{Dav63,Cicuta2005}